Stars0-0/DecodeLabs-Internship/README.md

 This repository documents my complete journey through the **DecodeLabs AI Engineering Internship**.
 Each project folder contains working source code, architecture notes, and a detailed README explaining the concepts demonstrated.

-The track progresses from pure rule-based logic → semantic understanding → full AI systems — building each layer on top of the last.
+The track progresses from pure rule-based logic → supervised machine learning → content-based recommendation systems — building each layer on top of the last.

 ---